bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/roboter/Roboter.md

 title: Roboter
 ---

-Generator prepared all 'FC' structure, but there will be described only configurable elements.
+The generator prepares the entire "FC" structure, but only the configurable items will be described.

 ## Fertigmeldung

-Standard "FB_Rob_FM" call is always generated, but after filling [Robot Fm Parameter](../../../configuration/robots/Fertigmeldung)
+Standard "FB_Rob_FM" call is always generated, but after filling [Robot Fm Parameter](../../../configuration/robots/Fertigmeldung) will  be added:

-Status logic
+status logic

 ![img](../../../../assets/docs/generation/programBlocks/roboter/LogicFm.jpg)

-and comment to Robot db is also added.
+and comment to Robot db.

 ![img](../../../../assets/docs/generation/programBlocks/roboter/Fertigmeldung.jpg)